 National and State Level Assessments Provide Incisive Understanding of Climate Resilient Interventions Required for Inclusive Green Growth

-- For Punjab’s agriculture, as a result of projected increase in temperature, an increase of 6 – 8% in evapotranspiration from crops is expected thereby increasing the irrigation requirement.
+2. For Punjab’s agriculture, as a result of projected increase in temperature.
+They expect an increase of 6 – 8% in evapotranspiration from crops.
+Also expecting increasing the irrigation requirements.
 In irrigation, there would be a deficit of 14.4 billion cubic metres (BCM) in 2030s unless crop diversification takes place.
-For Punjab, annual mean temperature is projected to increase by 1.2 – 1.4 degree(s)C for 2021-2050 period relative to 1971-2000.
+For Punjab, annual mean temperature projecting to increase by 1.2 – 1.4 degree(s)C for 2021-2050 period relative to 1971-2000.

-- As a result of climate change, apple production in Himachal Pradesh could decrease by 4% by 2030.
+3. Climate change will affect apple production in Himachal Pradesh decreasing by 4% by 2030.
 In addition, 11.61% of the state will have catastrophic soil erosion in the 2030s.
 Overall warming in Himachal Pradesh to increase, with Mean Annual Maximum temperature projected to rise by 1.1 – 1.9 degree(s)C for 2021-2050 period relative to 1971-2000.

-In an interaction with a TERI researcher, Hon’ble Minister of Environment, Forest and Climate Change, GoI, Shri Prakash Javadekar (click here to view in full) reaffirmed that the objective of poverty eradication can only be addressed through climate resilient green growth and sustainable development.
+In interactions with a TERI researcher, Honorable Minister of Environment, Forest and Climate Change, GoI, Shri Prakash Javadekar (click here to view in full) reaffirmed that the goal of poverty eradication can only be addressed through climate resilient green growth and sustainable development.

-The study looks at specific challenges faced by the state governments of Punjab and HP where developmental activities are heavily dependent on the states’ natural resources.
-In order to understand linkages between development outcomes and green interventions in Himachal Pradesh, the project utilizes three models (climate, soil and water assessment, and energy analysis).
+So the study looks at specific challenges faced by the state governments of Punjab and HP.
+All where developmental activities are heavily dependent on the states’ natural resources.
+In order to understand linkages between development outcomes and green interventions in Himachal Pradesh.
+So the project uses three models (climate, soil and water assessment, and energy analysis).